Scientific Names of Olive Oil: Olea europea L. [Fam. Oleaceae]

 – Vascular Disease

 The cultivated olive, Olea europea L. [Fam.
 Oleaceae], is widespread in Eurasia and is one of about 20 species in the genus Olea.
 Fresh, ripe olives contain about 20 percent oil.
 Olive oil is most noted for it’s heart-smart value as an important component of the Mediterranean diet that prevents vascular disease.
-Being very rich in oleic acid, a monounsaturated ‘omega-9’ fatty acid, olive oil is resistant to the formation of trans fatty acids and other free radical compounds that cause inflammation and cell damage.
-Olive oil also lowers high blood pressure.
+Being very rich in oleic acid, a monounsaturated ‘omega-9’ fatty acid, olive oil is resistant to the formation of trans fatty acids and other free radical compounds that cause inflammation and cell damage. it also lowers high blood pressure.
 A Stanford Medical School study of seventy-six middle-aged men found that taking the equivalent of three tablespoons of olive oil daily lowered systolic pressure about nine points and diastolic pressure about six points.
 A study done at the University of Kentucky found that a mere two-thirds of a tablespoon of olive oil daily could do almost as well.
 Because eating oxidized fat triggers the release of insulin and the buildup of glucose in the blood, it is recommended that people used olive oil as the main dietary oil (or other oils rich in monosaturated fats like canola, avocados, almonds and other nuts).
 Consuming oils rich in omega-6 fatty acids, like corn, sunflower and safflower oils, can cause the blood to be infused with free radical peroxides.
 If the body doesn’t have enough antioxidants to mop them up, the radicals shut down an enzyme that metabolizes sugar and then glucose levels build up in the blood and this stimulates insulin secretion.
 High blood sugar and blood insulin damages the vascular system.
 In a clinical trial with humans, olive oil prevented these effects, whereas sunflower oil, rich in linoleic acid, did not.
-Olive oil, by coating the stomach, can also be used as an antidote for ammonia poisoning.
+By coating the stomach, it can also be used as an antidote for ammonia poisoning.